harishankarv/al-folio/_pages/about.md

 ---

 I'm interested in building systems that are secure, flexible, and efficient.
-My research intersts are broadly in Programming Languages, Operating Systems, Computer Security, and Computer Networks.
+My research interests are broadly in Programming Languages, Operating Systems, Computer Security, and Computer Networks.
 I'm privileged to work under the guidance of [Prof. Srinivas Narayana](https://people.cs.rutgers.edu/~sn624/) and [Prof. Santosh Nagarakatte](https://people.cs.rutgers.edu/~sn349/).
 Currently, I work closely with the [eBPF](https://lwn.net/Articles/740157/) run-time in the Linux kernel; specifically the static program analysis taking place in the eBPF in-kernel verifier.